ArexCR-ProjectPolaris/example/README.md

 To get a local copy up and running follow these simple example steps.

 ### Prerequisites

+In this section, please explain what major libraries were used to perform your simulations.
+Any libraries that are not in the standard Anaconda pre-installed packages should be listed in a file called ```environments_[file_name].yml```.
+This will allow others to create the exact environment you used to run your simulation and ensures cross compatibility.

 This is an example of how to list things you need to use the software and how to install them.
 * npm